Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 She loved the ride.

 In a booming voice, the driver called out her stop.
 But today his words were strange and different.
 In place of the familiar "Mahler-Strasse" she was expecting, he called another name: "Meistersinger-Strasse."
-Lisa's heart skipped a beat.
-Why hadn't the driver said "Mahler-Strasse"?
+Lisa's heart stopped momentarily.

-As she climbed down into the great plaza, she saw all the street signs had been changed; the Nazis did not approve of such a grand avenue being named after a Jew.
+She climbed down into the great plaza.
+All the street signs had been changed; the Nazis did not approve of such a grand avenue being named after a Jew.
 She felt her fury grow but tried to contain herself.
 Getting upset would only interfere with her music.
 She forced herself to think about the lesson ahead, knowing that once she was at the piano, the world outside would disappear.

 When Lisa reached her destination, she stopped short.
-A German soldier, tall and emotionless, stood in the doorway of the professor's old stone building that housed Professor Isseles's music studio.
+A German soldier, tall and emotionless, stood in the doorway of the old stone building that housed Professor Isseles's music studio.
 The sun glinted harshly off the black rifle he held against his gray uniform.

 He asked coldly, "What business do you have here?"

 "I have a piano lesson," she replied, trying not to be frightened by the soldier's commanding presence or by the firearm on his shoulder.

 "Come in, Miss Jura," Professor Isseles said, greeting Lisa with his customary warm handshake.
 The stoop-shouldered, white-haired gentleman ushered her in past a chipped bust of Beethoven and a sideboard covered with stacks of yellow sheet music.
-She breathed in the aroma of the white-haired professor's pipe tobacco.
+She breathed in the aroma of the professor's pipe tobacco.
 These sights and scents had become a friendly greeting—a signal that for the next hour, she could turn away from all else and be a part of the music she loved.

 Lisa felt tears rising.